-a trans-disciplinary scholar, Malaklou publishes in academic journals like Theory & Event, Rhizomes, Black Camera, National Political Science Review, Trans-Scripts, and the Journal of critical animal studies.
+a trans-disciplinary scholar, Malaklou publishes in academic journals like Theory & Event, Rhizomes, Black Camera, National Political Science Review, Trans-Scripts, and the Journal of critical animal studies; and in online jounrnals like syndicate.
 Click on the icon above to learn more about her peer-reviewed publications.

 “Rather than have access to time as a moving marker, which is to say, rather than have access to civilizational discourse, to a progress narrative, or to (his)story— even, to an alternative (his)story (or, to her-story)—the Black African is instead imagined in the canonical texts that define and respond EuroEnlightenment humanism as forever stuck in time, specifically, in the bush—in a time before (human) time.”